trysetter/button-generator-0001/README.md

-# Setter AI WhatsApp Widget
+# Mindvalley WhatsApp Widget

-A lightweight, customizable WhatsApp chat widget that can be embedded on any website.
+A customizable WhatsApp chat widget that can be easily embedded into any website.
+The widget provides a professional and seamless way for visitors to start WhatsApp conversations with your business.

-## Deployment
+## Features

-1. Create a new project on Railway.app
+- 🎨 Fully customizable appearance
-2. Connect this repository to your Railway project
+- 📱 Mobile responsive
-3. Deploy the project with the following settings:
+- 🔒 Secure implementation with Shadow DOM
-   - Port: 8080
+- 🔍 SEO-friendly
-   - Build Command: `npm install`
+- ⚡ Fast loading with async script
-   - Start Command: `npm start`
+- 🌐 Easy to embed

-## Usage
+## Installation

 Add this code to your website before the closing `</body>` tag: